rrooding/rc-excavator/README.md

 Configure the PS3 controller to connect to the ESP32.
 Connect the PS3 controller to your Mac and run the following with the MAC address of the ESP32:

 `$ ./sixpair 11:22:33:44:55:66`

+## Audio

+Source files are in the assets folder, these are not included in the build but are converted to C char[]'s using xxd.

+Source files should also be prepared in Audacity first.
+Set the Sample Rate to 8000, choose export > as wav and select unsigned 8 bit PCM.

+To convert an audio file, run the following command:

+`$ xxd -i assets/<file>.wav > components/excavator/<file>.h`